flowcore-io/usable-live-clarity-landing-page/README.md

 ## 📄 License

-© 2025 Understandable.
+© 2025 Clarity Case Study.
 All rights reserved.

 ## 🤝 Contributing

-This is a private landing page for Understandable AI Consultancy.
+This is a private landing page for Clarity Case Study.
 For questions or suggestions, contact the team.

 ## 📞 Contact